 Not sure how to choose which Foreign Language is best to Learn in India ?
-If you are not able to decide which one to learn in 2018 and better for future.
+If you are not able to decide which language to learn in 2019 and better for future.
 This guide can help you decide which languages you should consider.

 Most Widely Spoken Foreign Languages